yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 ~~~
 {: #fig-configuration-object title="Example Delegation Configuration object"}

-In order to list all the delegation configuration objects that are configured
+In order to list all the delegation configuration objects that are associated
-with the NDC account, a new `delegations` attribute is added to the Account
+with the NDC account, a new (read-only) `delegations` attribute is added to the
-object.
-The value of this attribute is an array of URLs each pointing to a
+Account object.
+The value of this attribute is an array of URLs each pointing
-delegation configuration object as shown in {{fig-account-object}}.
+to a delegation configuration object as shown in {{fig-account-object}}.

 ~~~
 {